S2-modders/Settlers-DNG-lobby-emulator/Readme.md

 - [ ] automatic disconnect from TCP bridge when user leaves multiplayer screen
 - [ ] see all created games with default filter (cannot get this to work :(( - kinda workaround with dll hack for now)

+**) managing a user database is not worth it for this game, so any connection gets accepted regardless of CD key, username and password

 ### Credits

 - BIG THANKS to cocomed who originally created the C# implementation this port is based on [here](http://darkmatters.org/forums/index.php?/topic/23833-network-traffic-probes-for-sacred-2-available/&do=findComment&comment=7015188)
-- pnxr for continuing the project and adding fixes
+- pnxr for continuing the project and adding fixes to the C# code base
-- the sacred2 community
+- the Sacred2 community